Daily Bulletin

 ROBERT J. TRACE ESSAY SCHOLARSHIP

-To be eligible a student must compose a 300-to-500 word essay on the topic "Patriotism and Citizenship - What America Means to me", and complete an application containing the information of the person through which the eligibility for this scholarship is made.
+The Robert J. Trace Scholarship Fund is available to every student 15-18 years of age.
+To be eligible, a student must compose a 300-to-500-word essay on the topic "Patriotism and Citizenship - What America Means to me" and complete an application containing the information of the person through which the eligibility for this scholarship is made.
+To learn more, please visit Schoology, or stop by the Buckhorn Bridge for more information.